How to Format a Book for Printing

 Every book and every genre has a set style that is consistent throughout.
 Your book’s style is similar to a personal brand.

-You can have different fonts, sizes and headings for different books but when they all come together your readers will be able to see the styles match.
+You can have different fonts, sizes and headings for different books, but when they all come together, your readers can see the styles match.

-Consistency is king when it comes to your book.
+Consistency is king when it comes to formatting.

-• Copyright-page – is the page in the front of your book that lists all the publication, copyright, legal, printing, design, listing and ISBN information.
+• Copyright page – This is the page at the front of your book that lists all the publication, copyright, legal, printing, design, listing and ISBN information.

-• Page-numbers – small numbers identifying each page number, usually in a small font in the bottom middle of the book.
-Preliminary pages are usually in roman numerals.
-Blank pages that do not have any text on are not usually numbered.
+• Page numbers – small numbers identifying each page number, usually in a small font in the bottom middle of the book.
+Preliminary pages are usually in Roman numerals.
+Blank pages with no text on them are not usually numbered.

-• Footers – small parts of the text at the bottom of every page before the page number.
-They usually have information such as chapters, author, notes and/or references
+• Footers – small text parts at the bottom of every page before the page number.
+They usually have information such as chapters, authors, notes and/or references.

 • Headers – similar to footers but at the top of the page.
 They have information for chapter title, author and/or book title.